FoodyFood/virtual-saas-control-plane/README.md

 ## What Is The Purpose Of Each Service?

-Many of these notes were borrowed or augmented from AWS's: [SaaS WAF](https://docs.aws.amazon.com/whitepapers/latest/saas-architecture-fundamentals/saas-architecture-fundamentals.html)

 Onboarding – Every SaaS solution must provide a frictionless mechanism for introducing new tenants into your SaaS environment.
 This can be a self-service sign-up page or an internally managed experience.
 Either way, a SaaS solution should do all that it can remove internal and external friction